tock/tock/doc/reference/trd101-time.md

 compare value be some minimum number of ticks in the future.
-In practice, this means setting "very soon" to be a safe number of ticks in the future is a better implementation approach than trying to be extremely precise and inadverently choosing too soon and then waiting for a wraparound.
+In practice, this means setting "very soon" to be a safe number of ticks in the future is a better implementation approach than trying to be extremely precise and inadvertently choosing too soon and then waiting for a wraparound.

 Pseudocode to handle these cases is as follows: